Ghouilaanas/LDR-Based-Automatic-Darkness-Detection-Circuit/README.md

 # 💡 LDR-Based-Automatic-Darkness-Detection-Circuit-Simple-DIY
+An automatic light-control system that uses a darkness-activated sensor built with an LDR and a microcontroller.
+When the ambient light level drops below a set threshold, the circuit turns on a lamp through a relay, and automatically switches it off again when the environment becomes bright.
 ## 📄 Description
-This project uses an LDR (Light Dependent Resistor) and a microcontroller STM32 to create an automatic light-control system.
-The LDR allows the microcontroller to measure ambient brightness.
-When the detected light level falls below a defined threshold, the microcontroller activates a relay to switch on a lamp.
-When sufficient light returns, the relay is turned off, switching the lamp off as well.
-The setup is ideal for learning about ADC reading, relay control, and basic automation.
+This project implements an automatic darkness-detection system using an LDR and an STM32 microcontroller.
+The configuration is generated with **STM32CubeMX**, while the firmware is written using STM32 **Low-Level (LL) drivers** for direct hardware control.
+The LDR voltage divider is read through the ADC, allowing the MCU to measure ambient light.
+When the light intensity falls below a defined threshold, the microcontroller activates a relay to turn ON a lamp; when brightness increases, it turns the lamp OFF.
+This setup demonstrates basic automation, real-time ADC processing, and low-level embedded development on STM32.
-The project is configured with **STM32CubeMX** and programmed using **low-level (LL) drivers** to read light intensity and automatically switch a lamp ON or OFF based on ambient brightness.

 ## ⚙️ Tools and Technologies

 #### 1. Hardware components
-- **Microcontroller**: STM32
+- **Microcontroller**: STM32 Nucleo-L476RG
 - **Sensor**: Light sensor/ Photoresistor
 - **Display**: I²C LCD 16x2
 - **Programming**: STM32CubeMX/ LL drivers